Braemar Power Station

 Braemar Power Station is a complex of natural gas and coal seam gas fired combined-cycle power stations in Kogan, Western Downs Region, Queensland, Australia.
 It is near Dalby in the Darling Downs region.

 Braemar-1

-Braemar-1 is a 502 MW open-cycle natural gas turbine plant located 35 km south west of Dalby, adjacent to the Kogan Creek Power Station, Queensland – New South Wales high voltage transmission interconnector and Power Link 320/274 kV substation.
+Braemar-1 is a 502 MW open-cycle natural gas turbine plant located 35 km south west of Dalby, adjacent to the Kogan Creek Power Station, Queensland – New South Wales high voltage transmission interconnector and Powerlink 320/274 kV substation.
 It is supplied from the Tipton West coal seam gas fields, with the 150 km pipeline between Condamine and Braemar, which is used exclusively to supply the Braemar Power Station.

 The power station was developed by ERM Power and was built by Alstom.
 It is equipped by three Alstom's 150 MW GT13E2 gas turbines.
 The power station cost A$545 million.
 It was completed in 2006 and is anticipated to operate until 2036.
 ERM Power sold the plant to Alinta Energy in 2008.